Central Park: Tours

 In the late 19th century, West and East Drives was a popular place for carriage rides, though only five percent of the city was able to afford a carriage.
 One of the main attractions in the park's early years was the introduction of the "Carriage Parade", a daily display of horse-drawn carriages that traversed the park.
 The introduction of the automobile caused the carriage industry to die out by World War I, though the carriage-horse tradition was revived in 1935.
 The carriages have become a symbolic institution of the city; for instance, in a much-publicized event after the September 11 attacks, Mayor Rudy Giuliani went to the stables to ask the drivers to go back to work to help return a sense of normality.

-Some activists, celebrities, and politicians have questioned the ethics of the carriage-horse industry and called for its end.
-The history of accidents involving spooked horses came under scrutiny in the 2000s and 2010s after reports of horses collapsing and even dying.
-Supporters of the trade say it needs to be reformed rather than shut down.
-Some replacements have been proposed, including electric vintage cars.
-Bill de Blasio, in his successful 2013 mayoral campaign, pledged to eliminate horse carriage tours if he was elected; as of August 2018, had only succeeded in relocating the carriage pick-up areas.

 Pedicabs operate mostly in the southern part of the park, as horse carriages do.
-The pedicabs have been criticized: there have been reports of pedicab drivers charging exorbitant fares of several hundred dollars.